PlexusDuMenton/ModRecalculate/README.md

 		To overide an existing hook (ignoring Original or Other hook) use the ResetHook(string HookName,bool TotalReset) function, please, only use it only when REALY needed, a hook can only be overided Once !

+		To Create effect, Create a child class of ModHitEffect and in Modify item do :
+		AddOnHitEffect(YOURITEMINDEX, new YOURCHILDCLASS());
+		for example use "OnHitEnemyReplacement.cs" file, it contain all default rewriten effects

 	LIST (IN ORDER OF CALL) :